monoknot/loaded-q3a/readme.md

 -	Stylish "Message of the Day" to communicate information to players.
 -	Sophisticated map rotation system which includes ideal head counts and custom configuration files per map.
--	High scoring system to track the grates.
+-	High scoring system to record the best players to grace your server.
 -	Respawn protection shield to eradicate spawn spot opportunists.
 -	Anti-camp options to keep players on the move.
 -	Offhand grappling hook to reach the unreachable.